Chia seed pudding (1 piece)

 Portion Control

-Start by reducing the portion size of the chia seed pudding you consume.
-Smaller portions can help mitigate glucose spikes.
+Start by reducing the portion size of the chia seed pudding to limit carbohydrate intake, which in turn can help reduce glucose spikes.

-Consider having your chia seed pudding as a part of a meal rather than a standalone snack, as this can help balance the overall macronutrient intake.
+Consume your chia seed pudding as part of a meal rather than as a standalone snack.
+Eating it alongside other foods can moderate blood sugar responses.

 Stay Hydrated